-Glass blocks are a modern and attractive feature used to enhance the appearance of rooms in buildings.
+Glass blocks are a modern and attractive feature that enhances the appearance of rooms in buildings.
 Glass blocks are generally used instead of windows as a more robust way of bringing light through a wall and are also useful in building shower cubicles and partitions.
-They can also be used in tables and outdoor fixtures and they add more style to a room when fitted with artificial and colored lights.
+They can also be used in tables and outdoor fixtures and add more style to a room when fitted with artificial and colored lights.

 The use of glass blocks to build load-bearing walls is not recommended.
-Also, a glass block wall whose top surface has other constructions must have an appropriate lintel placed above it.
+Also, a glass block wall with other construction designs must have an appropriate lintel placed above it.

 The key tools required for building with glass blocks are the following:

 - A clean, damp cloth may also be required while working with glass blocks to wipe the excess mortar seeping out of the joints of the glass blocks.

 The key materials required for building with glass blocks are listed below: